zoop/zoop-web-sdk/README.md

 <a name="bsaProcessFlow"></a>
 ### 2. PROCESS FLOW
 1. At your backend server, Initiate the BSA transaction using a simple Rest API [POST] call.
 Details of these are available in the documents later.
 You will require API key and Agency Id for accessing this API which can be generated from the Dashboard.
-2. This gateway transaction id then needs to be communicated back to the frontend via our Web SDK.
+2. This gateway transaction id then needs to be communicated back to the frontend to our Web SDK.
 3. After adding the Web SDK in your project, client has to pass the above generated transaction id to an SDK function, called `zoop.initBsaGateway(<<transaction_id>>)` which is to help us acknowladge about the transaction.
 4. After the initialization of the transaction, to open the gateway, you have to call `zoop.openBsaGateway()` function.
 5. Once the transaction is successful or failed, the provided webhook will be called with the data about the transaction.